 2025 Award Eligibility

-Applicants must be registered undergraduate students at Duke University, North Carolina Central University, North Carolina State University or the University of North Carolina at Chapel Hill.
-Students graduating in May 2025 are still eligible to apply.
+Applicants were required to be registered undergraduate students at Duke University, North Carolina Central University, North Carolina State University, or the University of North Carolina at Chapel Hill.
+Students graduating in May 2025 were still eligible to apply.

 2025 Application

-To apply, students should submit a two–page narrative proposal and a detailed budget to cdsundergrad@duke.edu by February 28, 2025.
+To apply, students submitted a two-page narrative proposal and a detailed budget to cdsundergrad@duke.edu by February 28, 2025.

 - 2024: Andrew Cao, Artivista Karlin, Angelica Moreno, Maxwell Simbuwa, Huiyin Zhou